napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 1. `_pre_drag()`:This is called after the translator or rotator is clicked.
 This is typically used to set up for the drag callback.
-2. `_while_rotator_drag()`: This is called during the drag and is typically used to update layer or manipulator attributes in response to the rotator drag.
+2. `_while_dragging_rotator()`: This is called during the drag and is typically used to update layer or manipulator attributes in response to the rotator drag.
-3. `_on_click_cleanup`: This is called called after the drag has finished.
+3. `_post_drag()`: This is called called after the drag has finished.
 This is generally used to clean up any variables that were set during the drag or pre drag callbacks.

 ## Notes on performance